reginald-project/reginald/README.md

 ## License

-Reginald is licensed under the MIT license.
+Reginald is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 Reginald the gopher valet is based on the Go gopher.
 Reginald the gopher valet